 The castle has 189 rooms, some of them are open to visit, manicured gardens and a museum.
-The castle is open from April to October and visiting time may vary according to the season, check Dunrobin Castle website for more details.
+If you are traveling around the country you must add Dunrobin Castle on your Scotland itinerary, the castle is open from April to October and visiting time may vary according to the season, check Dunrobin Castle website for more details.

 I recommend you to visit Dunrobin Castle after midday, the place is less crowded and you can explore it at your own pace until closing time.
 Most of the guide books will tell you that a visit to Dunrobin Castle takes about two hours, well, we spent 4 hours there and we only left it because the castle was closing.
 Some travelers are interested in watching the falconry display that happens at the castle garden twice a day [11am or 2pm], so plan your visit accordingly.

 Officially Dunrobin Castle is located in Golspie, but it’s only a 10 minute drive from Dornoch, which makes it one of the top attractions on this Dornoch guide.
 Also, it’s so pretty, so unique and so close to Dornoch that it’s a shame if you travel all the way there and not visit it.